Flawed: God's Power in Imperfection

 God works through broken people, despite their blemishes

-God specialises in working through flawed, unfinished people, after all, those are the only kinds of people there are!
-Your transformation is ongoing, and every day is another opportunity to experience His grace and participate in His work.
-When others see your life, may they notice the evidence of God’s restoring power and love, and may you be encouraged: you are valued, you are chosen, and you are being made new.
+God specialises in working through flawed, unfinished people—those are the only kinds there are!
+Your transformation is ongoing.
+When others see your life, may they notice God's restoring power and love, and may you be encouraged: you are valued, chosen, and being made new.

 See also: accountability, brokenness, character, compare, cooperation, defects, failure, faults, mistakes, process, restitution/restore, second chance, self-discipline, vessels, vulnerable, weakness, wholeness.